Monika-kk/LBG/README.md

 -Write a Nodejs server that serves as a RESTFUL  API that accepts a file content and writes them to the disk.

+ NOTE : Unzip the views Folder before running the code.

  Description :

  Assignment 1 -  run the project as - node pro1.js FullFilePath OR node pro1.js (in this the default file will read!.)